lauslim12/provisions/README.md

 make update-npm
 ```

-You can use both commands in order to update both package managers!
+You can use all commands in order to update all package managers!

 ## Manual Configurations